European Professional Club Rugby

-European Professional Club Rugby (EPCR) is the governing body and organiser of the two major club rugby union tournaments: the Heineken Champions Cup and the EPCR Challenge Cup.
+European Professional Club Rugby (EPCR) is the governing body and organiser of the two major club rugby union tournaments: the European Rugby Champions Cup and the EPCR Challenge Cup.
 A third tournament, the European Rugby Challenge Cup Qualifying Competition was introduced as a qualification competition for clubs from minor nations to enter the Challenge Cup.
 EPCR shared control of this tournament with Rugby Europe, the international federation for rugby union in Europe, and with the Italian Rugby Federation (FIR).
 The tournament was discontinued after the 2018/19 season.

 The organisation was established in 2014 in Neuchâtel, Switzerland and is now headquartered in Lausanne.
 Switzerland was chosen so as not to have the headquarters in any of the seven participating countries.

 EPCR has nine stakeholders – the six tier 1 unions whose national teams play in the Six Nations Championship, and the club bodies that represent the English, French, Scottish, Irish, Italian, Welsh and South African clubs in their respective leagues.

 The inaugural competitions were held in the 2014/15 season.

 History

 Prior to 2014, the pan-European club competitions - the Heineken Cup, and European Challenge Cup - were organised and run by European Rugby Cup Ltd. (ERC).
 ERC was created in 1995, following the advent of professionalism, by the then Five Nations Committee.

 In 2012, Premiership Rugby and LNR, on behalf of the English and French clubs respectively, notified ERC that they would be withdrawing from the accord governing the competition, being dissatisfied with the organisation of the competition and the distribution of funding.
 Premiership Rugby subsequently refused to join any new agreement in which ERC remained organisers of European rugby tournaments.

 On April 10, 2014 it was announced that the nine stakeholders with an interest in continuing major European club competition had come to an agreement for new competitions.
 Under the new agreement, ERC was wound up, and a new body, European Professional Club Rugby (EPCR), would be created to organise three new competitions, European Rugby Champions Cup, the European Rugby Challenge Cup, and the third tier Qualifying Competition, beginning with the 2014/15 season.

 Shortly after the establishment of EPCR, it was announced that the running of the inaugural 2014/15 tournament was to be handled in conjunction with ERC, the organisation it had been meant to replace, to facilitate a smooth transition.
-This was despite the latter having been described by chairman of Premiership Rugby, Quentin Smith, as "no longer fit for purpose".
-This was described as "something of an about-turn" by The Daily Telegraph.
+This was despite the latter having been described as "no longer fit for purpose" by chairman of Premiership Rugby, Quentin Smith.

 Since the 2015/16 season, EPCR staff have been running the competitions from their base in Switzerland.
 In 2017 the qualifying competition was reconstituted as a fully fledged third competition, the European Rugby Continental Shield.

 EPCR governance

-Board of Directors
+Board of directors

 EPCR is managed through a 9-person Board of Directors, which represents all stakeholders, and includes an independent chairman.
 The nine shareholders, by country, are listed below: